Over 30 years of Bonefish Guiding Experience

-This is classic sight fishing for cruising bonefish in pristine tropical waters.
-The bonefish on Molokai average 6-8 pounds with lots of fish exceeding 10 pounds.
-During a typical day of fishing on the reef, you can expect 30-40 legitimate chances at big bones.
+This is classic sight fishing for cruising and tailing bonefish in pristine tropical waters.
+The bonefish on Molokai average 6-8 pounds, with lots of fish exceeding 10 pounds.
+During a typical day of fishing on the reef, you can expect 20-25 legit shots at hooking big bones.

-Joe was born and grew up on Molokai and lives with his family on the shores of the Molokai reef.
-He’s guided hundreds & hundreds of bonefish anglers on the reef for over 25 years.
+Joe was born and grew up on Molokai and lives with his family on the shores of the Molokai Reef.
+He’s guided hundreds & hundreds of bonefish anglers on the reef for over 30 years.
 He knows the reef like the back of his hand and where the fish are.

 Molokai is easily accessible from anywhere on the U.S. mainland.
-No passport, visa or fishing license required.
+No passport, visa, or fishing license is required.
 You can even do an over-and-back day trip from Honolulu or Maui and get in a full day of fishing.
-And best of all, Molokai is fishable 12 months and 365 days a year.
+And best of all, Molokai is fishable for 12 months and 365 days a year.